wagtail/rfcs/text/078-adopt-stimulus-js.md

 ### Prefix on controllers

 - Current implementation is `w-` which aligns with newer classes (Tailwind utility) and component classes (e.g. `w-dialog`), so have just aligned with this.
-- However, it may look confusing at first glance when you see `class="w-tabs"` and `data-controller="w-tabs"` however the classes are for styles and the data attributes are for JS behaviour - as currently documented here https://docs.wagtail.org/en/latest/contributing/ui_guidelines.html#html-guidelines
+- However, it may look confusing at first glance when you see `class="w-tabs"` and `data-controller="w-tabs"`.
+- The current documentation advises that classes are for styles and the data attributes are for JS behaviour - https://docs.wagtail.org/en/latest/contributing/ui_guidelines.html#html-guidelines
 - The critical part is the prefix for controller names, we can use something more specific like `wx-tabs` but this adds length and may cause confusion the other way (when to use `wx-` and when to use `w-`).
 - Alternatively we can add a prefix to the Stimulus data attributes so that it would be something like `data-w-controller="tabs"`, while this is a powerful ability of Stimulus it means we would have to communicate clearly that our approach is not aligned with the Stimulus docs.